National Health Insurance

 • Traffic accident certificate

-ATaxable householdIncome of over 910,000 yen252,600 yen + (medical expenses - 842,000 yen) x 1%140,100 yen
+Taxable householdIncome of over 9.01 million yen252,600 yen + (medical expenses - 842,000 yen) x 1%140,100 yen

-IIncome 600 ~ 910 million yen or less167,400 yen + (medical expenses -588,000 yen) x 1%93,000 yen
+BIncome 6 ~ 9.01 million yen or less167,400 yen + (medical expenses -588,000 yen) x 1%93,000 yen

-CIncome of 210 ~ 6 million yen or less80,100 yen + (medical expenses -267,000 yen) × 1%44,400 yen
+CIncome of 2.1 ~ 6 million yen or less80,100 yen + (medical expenses -267,000 yen) × 1%44,400 yen

 DIncome less than 2.1 million yen57,600 yen44,400 yen

-OhTax-free household35,400 yen24,600 yen
+ETax-free household35,400 yen24,600 yen

-Self-payment limit for over 70 years (Monthly)
+Self-payment limit (monthly) for individuals over 70 years old

-Working income equivalent 4Income of over 910,000 yen252,600 yen + (medical expenses - 842,000 yen) × 1%140,100 yen
+Persons with income comparable to active workers (4)Income of over 9.01 million yen252,600 yen + (medical expenses - 842,000 yen) × 1%140,100 yen

-Income above 6 million yen but below 9 million yen167,400 yen + (medical expenses -588,000 yen) x 1%93,000 yen
+Income above 6 million yen but below 9.01 million yen167,400 yen + (medical expenses -588,000 yen) x 1%93,000 yen

 Income over 2.1 million yen and 6 million yen or less80,100 yen + (medical expenses -267,000 yen) × 1%44,400 yen